-Why you may not want to use an insurance broker?
+Why you may not want to use an insurance broker

 - An insurance broker doesn’t work with all companies.
 Let’s say you’d like to get price quotes and information from major insurers, such as State Farm, Farmers and USAA.
 You’ll usually need to work with insurance agents or buy coverage directly from the insurer.

-- It can be a good idea to compare prices and coverages both from an independent agent or broker and from a captive agent who works with insurance companies that the broker doesn’t represent (or directly from the insurers).
+- It can be a good idea to compare prices and coverages from an independent agent or broker and from a captive agent who works with insurance companies that the broker doesn’t represent (or directly from the insurers).
 That way, you can get a broader overview of the marketplace and see which insurer has the best match of coverage and cost for your situation.

-“While auto insurance might seem to not have a lot of moving parts, there is a degree of complexity,” says McBride.
+“While auto insurance might seem not to have a lot of moving parts, there is a degree of complexity,” says McBride.